| Previous Page | Next Page | Index

 12-17 Apr 1809 a part of a British squadron, off the Saintes, West Indies, which chased a French squadron, and captured the French 74-gun d'Haupoult of 1871 tons, and, under the name of Abercromby, cruised for three or four years in the British service.
 1 May 1835 a portion of the prize money resulting from this action due for payment : namely a dividend from the estate of the bankrupt agent Henry Abbott's : no doubt one of the many fraudsters who ripped off matelots in those days : officers and ratings being fair game.

-Plymouth 2 Mar 1811 Sent in the American ship Canton.
+2 Mar 1811 Sent into Plymouth the American ship Canton.

-Portsmouth 21 Oct 1811 arrived from Plymouth, and ordered to St. Helen's.
+21 Oct 1811 arrived Spithead from Plymouth, and ordered to St. Helen's.

-Portsmouth 18 Feb 1812 Is fitting for Channel service.
+18 Feb 1812 is fitting at Spithead for Channel service.

 9 Mar 1812 the Tonnant, Northumberland, Colossus, and Bulwark blockading Lorient, discovered the French squadron had escaped ; departed in search.
 French sighted by the Diana on the 9th and on the 10th, when she was joined by the Pompée and by Tremendous and Poictiers, but lost sight of the French in fog on the 11th.

-Portsmouth 28 Aug 1812 Gives instructions to vessels waiting for the convoy bound to Portugal and the Mediterranean.
+28 Aug 1812 gives instructions to vessels waiting at Spithead for the convoy bound to Portugal and the Mediterranean.

-Falmouth 6 Sep 1812 arrived off this port with the outward-bound Portugal and Mediterranean convoys.
+6 Sep 1812 arrived off Falmouth with the outward-bound Portugal and Mediterranean convoys.

-5 Nov 1813 rrived off Cape Sicie and was involved in a skirmish with a French squadron off Toulon.
+5 Nov 1813 arrived off Cape Sicie and was involved in a skirmish with a French squadron off Toulon.

-Portsmouth 30 Jul 1814 arrived from the Mediterranean.
+30 Jul 1814 arrived Spithead from the Mediterranean.

-Portsmouth 18 Apr 1815 Passed by for the Downs with troops from America.
+18 Apr 1815 passed by Spithead for the Downs with troops from America.

-Sheerness 6 Nov 1815 Is returning her guns, and store &c. preparatory to her being paid off.
+6 Nov 1815 is returning her guns, and stores &c. at Sheerness, preparatory to her being paid off.

 22 Jul 1850 Balance of Prize Monies due 1806 paid, following the bankruptcy of the agent appointed to make payment.